The Australian eVisitor for citizens of Portugal is an online visa that permits Portuguese nationals to travel to the Commonwealth of Australia.

 The benefit of the Australian eVisitor for Portuguese citizens is that it eliminates the necessity of going in person to an embassy or consulate to apply for a visa, waiting in queues and filling in a paper application.

 Before applying for a visa, Portuguese citizens should make sure to check all the visa requirements.
-Specifically, travelers should be aware of the following:
+Specifically, travellers should be aware of the following:

 - Their passport should be valid for at least 3 months from the date of entry in Australia